FOSSEE/eSim-KiCad-Plugin/ImranFarhat_eSim_Simulation_Bridge/KNOWN_LIMITATIONS.md

 ---

+### 1.6 eSim Co-Simulation Components - Not Supported

+**Affected components:** `eSim_Ngveri`, `eSim_Hybrid` library blocks such as `adc_bridge`, `dac_bridge`, and behavioral Verilog models generated through eSim's NgVeri flow.

+**Why it cannot be simulated:** These components require eSim's internal co-simulation engine (ngspice + Verilator) and have no standalone SPICE subcircuit representation.
+Attempting to simulate such circuits will result in a *missing subcircuit model* error from ngspice.

+**This is a fundamental architectural constraint of ngspice itself**, not a limitation of the plugin design. eSim handles mixed-signal circuits through a separate co-simulation engine (NGHDL/Verilator) that operates outside the ngspice batch mode used by eSim Simulation Bridge.

+---

+## 2. ngspice Analysis Limitations

+### 2.1 Pole-Zero Analysis - Removed Due to ngspice 42 Bug

+**Description:** Pole-zero analysis (`.pz` command) is not available in eSim Simulation Bridge.

+**Root cause:** ngspice 42 (Ubuntu package `42+ds-3build1`) has a confirmed bug in `src/spicelib/analysis/pzan.c`.
+The KLU solver guard (`#ifdef KLU`) returns `E_UNSUPP` for all pole-zero analysis.
+Even forcing the SPARSE 1.3 solver yields `PZnPoles=0` for simple RC circuits.
+This is a regression in ngspice 42 - not present in earlier versions.

+**Plugin decision:** Pole-zero analysis was removed entirely from the plugin rather than shipping a half-working implementation that returns zero vectors.
+This is documented as a known ngspice 42 Ubuntu package limitation.

+**Workaround:** None available without upgrading or patching ngspice.

+---

-### 1.6 Operating Point Analysis - No Waveform Graph
+### 2.2 Operating Point Analysis - No Waveform Graph

 **Why it is limited:** eSim 2.5's plotter cannot display `.op` results graphically.
 The `.op` analysis produces a single set of DC node voltages, not a time-varying dataset.

-**Plugin behavior:** eSim-BRIDGE runs `.op` internally using ngspice and displays the DC node voltages in a MessageBox popup. eSim is not launched for `.op` analysis.
+**Plugin behaviour:** The plugin runs `.op` internally using ngspice and displays the DC node voltages in a MessageBox popup. eSim is not launched for `.op` analysis.

 ---

-### 1.7 Transfer Function Analysis - No Waveform Graph
+### 2.3 Transfer Function Analysis - No Waveform Graph

 **Why it is limited:** `.tf` produces a scalar result (gain + impedances), not a waveform dataset.

-**Plugin behavior:** Results are displayed in a labeled popup showing gain, input impedance, and output impedance. eSim is not launched.
+**Plugin behaviour:** Results are displayed in a labelled popup showing gain, input impedance, and output impedance with plain-language interpretation. eSim is not launched.

 ---

-### 1.8 Sensitivity Analysis - Requires DC Operating Point
+### 2.4 Sensitivity Analysis - Requires DC Operating Point

-**Why it is limited:** `.sens` computes DC sensitivity - it requires a non-zero DC operating point to linearize around.
+**Why it is limited:** `.sens` computes DC sensitivity - it requires a non-zero DC operating point to linearise around.
 If the source has `dc=0` (typical for sine sources), all sensitivities will be zero.

-**Plugin behavior:** A note is displayed in the results popup: "Sensitivity requires a DC operating point.
-If all values are zero, add a DC value to your source (e.g. change V1 dc=0 to dc=1)."
+**Plugin behaviour:** A note is displayed in the results popup.
+Additionally, DC voltage sources whose KiCad Value field retains the library symbol name (e.g., `VSIN`) instead of the sim type are handled specially - the DC handler reads the `dc=` field from `Sim.Params` directly.

 **Workaround:** In the Source Details tab, set the `dc` offset of the voltage source to a non-zero value (e.g., `dc=1`) before running Sensitivity Analysis.

 ---

+### 2.5 FFT - Limited Frequency Resolution

+**Description:** The FFT frequency resolution depends on the number of time-domain data points.
+With default Transient settings (Step=0.1ms, Stop=10ms), you get approximately 100 data points, which limits FFT resolution.

+**Workaround:** Increase Stop time or decrease Step time to get more data points, improving FFT resolution.
+For the Three-Phase Rectifier, Step=0.1ms, Stop=100ms gives 1000 data points and clear FFT peaks.

+---

+### 2.6 Bode Plot - Phase Shows Zero for Purely Resistive Circuits

+**Description:** Resistive voltage dividers show 0° phase at all frequencies in the Bode plot.

+**This is correct physics.** Pure resistors introduce no phase shift.
+The Bode plot becomes meaningful when capacitors or inductors are present (e.g., RC filter, LC amplifier).

+---

+### 2.7 Parametric Sweep - Leftover Component Values After AC Analysis

+**Description:** Running AC analysis immediately after a parametric sweep may leave intermediate component values (e.g., `R1=23.19k`) in the SPICE file from the sweep steps.

+**Workaround:** Reset the component values manually in the schematic and re-run the plugin before switching to AC analysis.

+---

+### 2.8 Parametric Sweep - R/C/L Components Only

+**Description:** The parametric sweep can only vary R, C, or L components found in the `.cir.out` file.
+Voltage sources, current sources, and other components cannot be swept.

+---

-## 2. eSim / ngspice Compatibility Issues
+## 3. eSim / Interface Limitations

-### 2.1 UTF-8 Popup After Simulation (Cosmetic Bug in eSim 2.5)
+### 3.1 UTF-8 Popup After Simulation (Cosmetic Bug in eSim 2.5)

-**Description:** After clicking "Simulate" in eSim, a UTF-8 error dialog may appear.
+**Description:** After clicking Simulate in eSim, a UTF-8 error dialog may appear.

-**Root cause:** eSim 2.5's internal plotter attempts to read the `.raw` binary output file from a previous ngspice run.
+**Root cause:** eSim 2.5's internal plotter reads a stale binary `.raw` file from a previous ngspice run.
 If that file exists from a different simulation format, the plotter raises a UTF-8 decode error.

-**Plugin behavior:** eSim-BRIDGE attempts to delete stale `.raw` files before launching eSim.
+**Plugin behaviour:** The plugin attempts to delete stale `.raw` files before launching eSim.
 However, the file may be re-created during the eSim session before the plotter reads it.

 **Resolution:** Dismiss the popup and click **Simulate** again.
-The simulation completes successfully - this is purely cosmetic.

-**Cannot be fixed from within the plugin:** The error occurs inside eSim's plotter code, which runs in a separate process after eSim-BRIDGE has already exited.
+The simulation completes correctly - this is purely cosmetic and cannot be fixed from within the plugin (the error occurs inside eSim's plotter code running in a separate process).

 ---

-### 2.2 Manual Project Selection in eSim
+### 3.2 Manual Project Selection in eSim

 **Description:** After eSim launches, the user must manually double-click `esim_bridge_project` in the left panel before clicking Simulate.

-**Root cause:** eSim 2.5 does not support command-line arguments to pre-select a project.
-The `Application.py` entry point does not accept a project path argument.
+**Root cause:** eSim 2.5 does not support command-line arguments to pre-select a project. `Application.py` does not accept a project path argument.

 ---

-### 2.3 Single Project Folder
+### 3.3 Single Project Folder

 **Description:** All schematics share one eSim project folder (`esim_bridge_project`).
 Simulating a different schematic overwrites the previous simulation results.